robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-3-ect-video.md

 {details}
 Video transcript.

-### Presenter intro: Helena MooreA key goal for all teachers is to help their
+### Presenter intro: Helena Moore

-pupils to learn and remember what they learn.
+A key goal for all teachers is to help their pupils to learn and remember what they learn.
 The good news is that we know a lot about how learning works and the role that memory plays.
 Memory is an important factor in learning.
 It affects our ability to pay attention to something, to remember it, and to use it.
 Teachers need to know about the role that memory plays in learning